Oxford Professional Support Presenters

 Patricia is the Curriculum Manager for History and Civics at the Victorian Curriculum and Assessment Authority (VCAA).

-Michael is an experienced teacher of English and Literature.
-He is currently Head of School: 10-12 at Ave Maria College, and has previously taught at Scotch College.
-Michael has written a number of textbooks for Oxford University Press, and has assessed the VCE English exam.
-He is an experienced VATE presenter, and has spoken at English association conferences in a number of states on approaches to the Australian Curriculum.
+Michael Horne is an experienced teacher of English and Literature.
+He is currently the Director of the senior campus at Salesian College Rupertswood, is a former Head of Senior School and Head of English at Ave Maria College, and before that taught English at Scotch College.
+Michael has written a number of textbooks for Oxford University Press, and is an experienced VCE English exam assessor.
+He is a seasoned Victorian Association for the Teaching of English (VATE) presenter, and has spoken at English association conferences in a number of states on approaches to English curricula.

 Dr. David Howes